Read about the time limits relating to inheritance issues

 Time limits for a declaration of heirship

 The current law says that there is no time limits to bring a suit to determine heirship.
 Before that law, there was a general four year limitation period.
-But, the current law only applies to estates where the decedent died on or after January 1, 2014.
+But, the current law may only apply to estates where the decedent died on or after January 1, 2014.
 202.0025, 13-19-00154-CV.
-If the decedent died before that time, then the four year limitations rule applies.
+If the decedent died before that time, then the four year limitations rule may or may not apply.
+An attorney will be able to advise you.

 So, what does this mean?
 There are cases where illegitimate children are trying to obtain property from their parents or grandparents estates.
-Some people are contacted by an oil & gas company showing that they may have some interest in mineral interest.
+Others are contacted by an oil & gas company showing that they may have some mineral interest.
 Depending on the facts, the person may be able to claim an interest or maybe it is too late.
 In any event, an attorney needs to be contacted to go over the facts and advise you of the proper way to proceed.

 You should not take, or refrain from taking, any action based on this article.
 You should discuss your situation with your attorney who can advise you based on your situation.